 Adelaide is fine example of an off-beat romance—a much beloved, but under-represented genre in short film.
-In the feature film world, misfit matchings like in Benny and Joon or Harold and Maude have become enduring classics, but I struggle to find comparable examples in short film.
-What Adelaide does well, which is stay true to rich, nuanced, characterizations, helps explain why.
+In the feature film world misfit matchings like in Benny and Joon or Harold and Maude have become enduring classics, but I struggle to find comparable examples in short film.
+What Adelaide does well—stay true to its rich, nuanced, characterizations—is difficult and helps explain the dearth.